Navigation: Jump to content areas:

 35. Aaron Laffey (RP)- Lefthanded?
 Pulse?
 Yeah, the Yankees had him pitch a few innings this year.
 Thoroughly mediocre.

 34. Brandon Laird (1B/3B)- Hit 25 homers last year between AA & AAA, but not much this year... and wasn't too great in the pros.
-Though he's 24 so he's not a lost cause yet.
+Fortunately, he's 24 so he's not a lost cause yet.

 33. Raul Valdes (RP)- Not herrendous as a second lefty... could've made the playoff roster in another universe.
 Better than Royce Ring anyway.

 32. Greg Golson (OF)- We'll always have that throw from 2010, Greg.
 No such luck this year.
 Now he's in KC.
-Never to be heard from again... (maybe)
+Never to be heard from again...maybe.

 31. Brian Gordon (SP)- The Yankees' answer to the Red Sox nearly trading for Bruce Chen to make a start.
 Except this actually happened.
 For two starts.
 Only Yankees pitcher to reach base this year though!